 By signing on with a false name, their parents could not track them down and encourage a commanding officer to return their underage son.

 The Battle of the Somme

 The Battle of the Somme was a particularly deadly period of fighting for Allied troops in the First World War.

 On the first day of the Battle in 1916, 500 ‘boy soldiers’ were killed and 2000 wounded.
 By the time battle ended, 18,000 ‘boy soldiers’ had been killed or wounded.

-The youngest ‘boy soldier’ was a boy called George Maher.
-George was only 13 when he was sent to the Somme.
+The youngest ‘boy soldier’ was a boy called Sidney Lewis.
+Sidney was only 11 when he was sent to the Somme.